RavinaDhruve/DevOps_milestone3/README.md

 + haproxy.cfg - configuration file for HAProxy
 + old_env.sh - this file runs automatic configuration and deployment for the Site A Production environment.
 + new_env.sh - this file runs automatic configuration and deployment for the Site B Production environment.
++ diagram.png and jobs.png - screenshots for README.md